-Examination of the wage series in Figure 3a shows that the pre-conscription wage profiles are very similar for the two groups, with a small positive wage advantage for conscripts in each year.
-In particular the wage profiles are virtually parallel and show no evidence of a pre-treatment dip or surge for conscripts relative to those who were not conscripted.
+FIGURE 3C.
+AGE PROFILES OF HOURLY WAGES FOR HIGH-EDUCATION CONSCRIPTS AND NONCONSCRIPTS and show no evidence of a pretreatment dip or surge for conscripts relative to those who were not conscripted.
 This pattern is consistent with the assumption that selection into the military was driven by the permanent characteristics of workers, rather than the transitory wage outcome at age 20 or 21.
-In 1991, the first year of the post-service period, the two groups again have very similar wages.
-Thereafter, wages of the conscripts are uniformly above those of the non-conscripts, with a 1-3 percentage point gap between
+In 1991, the first year of the postservice period, the two groups again have very similar wages.
+Thereafter, wages of the conscripts are uniformly above those of the nonconscripts, with a 1-3 percentage point gap between 1992 and 2000 (ages 27-33) and a relatively steady 3 point gap between 2002 and 2009 (ages 34 to 42).